22 Real World Examples for Microeconomics 2024

 • Solutions:

-• Education and training: Rishi Sunak wants everyone to learn maths until age 18 as a compulsory subject.
+• Education and training: Rishi Sunak, the former Prime Minister of the UK, wants all students to learn maths until age 18 as a compulsory subject.

 • Tax and welfare changes: increasing the Personal Allowance, the minimum amount of income before any income tax is paid, or lowering income tax thresholds for high earners so that more people pay the 45% pay tax.